 Weathering the affects of the flood of 1977 is one the most significant dates in the Plaza Art Fair’s history.
 The Plaza and the City were devastated by the deaths and destruction from the September 12th flood, but many gathered to help clean-up the Plaza and prepare for the fair, only ten days away.
 And that they did.

-After celebrating its 83rd year in 2014 with 240 artists from across the country, the Plaza Art Fair has impressively become a top-ranked, national art event.
+the Plaza Art Fair has impressively become a top-ranked, national art event.
 But, perhaps even more impressively, it continues to be a weekend of people simply celebrating art and each other, as well as Kansas City’s unofficial welcome to the fall season.